 I remember when I first spoke to Sharath, asking if I can visit them, and explore the coffee plantation and the nature around their homestay, in Kabbinakad, Coorg, he replied in the most candid manner.
 A part of his response also sounded a little flaunting, following the usual banalities of any hospitality business.
 He wrote, sounding ostentatious, that they would be happy to show me the best of nature and Coorgi hospitality.
 “What a polished statement,” I thought — only until I actually got there and realised Coorg was indeed among the best and most unspoilt natural places in India.
-And the hospitality that Coorgis offer, was no less remarkable either.
+And the hospitality that Coorgis offered, was no less remarkable either.

 I first visited Coorg, a few years ago in 2016, experiencing one of the many camping sites in the place – and the experience always stayed in my memory, quite afresh.
 And this time as I reached Kabbinakad, located around 30 km towards the east of Madikeri, I fell in love with Coorg just a little more!

 I was happy that for the next few days this was going to be my home, I would greet the sun from the gazebo over my outhouse, walk to a serene waterfall just 40 steps away and enjoy some mountains.

 Things To Do In Kabbinakad

 As per my host, there were at least 20 different long and short treks around the property.